 What is a Cockroach?

-Cockroaches are common pests that infest both houses and commercial buildings where there is food, warmth and moisture.
+Cockroaches are common pests that infest both houses and commercial buildings where there is food, warmth, and moisture.
 There are multiple different species of cockroaches that can be found in the New Jersey and Pennsylvania area including Oriental cockroaches, German cockroaches, and American cockroaches.
 They are mainly active at night and are often found in homes and restaurants.
-Unlike pests that primarily feed off of outdoors vegetation, cockroaches are drawn to things that are commonly found in homes such as store-bought food, toothpaste, and kitchen sponges.
+Unlike pests that primarily feed off of outdoor vegetation, cockroaches are drawn to things that are commonly found in homes such as store-bought food, toothpaste, and kitchen sponges.

 How do cockroaches differ?